Probing Fundamental Constant Oscillation in the Galactic Center with S-Star Spectroscopy: S-star Spectroscopic Measurements

+We finally consider projected constraints on soliton core dark matter, as shown in Fig.~\ref{fig:axionDMconstraints}.
+We present limits on $1/\Lambda$ (right $y$-axis) for a generic quadratic scalar coupling and on $1/f_\phi$ (left $y$-axis) assuming the benchmark value $|C_\gamma|=|C_\gamma^{\rm QCD}|\simeq 3\times10^{-5}$ generated by an axion-gluon coupling.

-Finally, we consider the projective constraints on the axion as the dominant component of DM.
-The parsec-scale soliton core and the large field of view of the telescope enable the simultaneous observation of approximately $40$ stars within the core for $\mu \leq 10^{-18}$\,eV.
-The coherent nature of the core facilitates a network of correlated spectroscopic measurements, where each star provides multiple spectral lines that can be analyzed collectively to enhance constraints on $\alpha_{\rm EM}$ oscillations.
+For $\mu \lesssim 10^{-18}$~eV, the soliton core extends over parsec scales and encompasses the entire observed S-star cluster.
+Combined with the large field of view of future facilities, this enables simultaneous observations of approximately $40$ stars within a single coherent dark matter configuration.
+The coherent nature of the soliton core naturally facilitates a network of correlated spectroscopic measurements, in which multiple stars and multiple spectral lines can be analyzed jointly to search for a common oscillatory signal. {This coherence provides a unique advantage by allowing many spatially separated stellar probes to sample the same high-density dark matter configuration.}

-For comparison, we also present constraints from terrestrial experiments on fine-structure constant variations, shown as solid lines, including atomic clocks~\cite{VanTilburg:2015oza,Zhang:2022ewz,Hees:2016gop,Kennedy:2020bac,Filzinger:2023zrs,Sherrill:2023zah} and fifth force/equivalence principle violation (EPV) tests~\cite{Wagner:2012ui,Berge:2017ovy,Hees:2018fpg}.
+For comparison, we also show existing terrestrial constraints on oscillations of the fine-structure constant, displayed as solid curves, including atomic-clock measurements~\cite{VanTilburg:2015oza,Zhang:2022ewz,Hees:2016gop,Kennedy:2020bac,Filzinger:2023zrs,Sherrill:2023zah} and fifth-force/equivalence-principle-violation (EPV) tests~\cite{Wagner:2012ui,Berge:2017ovy,Hees:2018fpg}.
 These EPV bounds have recently been refined to incorporate momentum-dependent effects arising from couplings to nucleons~\cite{Banerjee:2025dlo,Gue:2025nxq}.
-The future projection from HISPEC/MODHIS, assuming a setup similar to Fig.~\ref{fig:constraints} but incorporating simultaneous measurements of $40$ late-type stars, is expected to achieve comparable sensitivity at higher frequencies, providing complementary data under a conservative profile.
-Constraints from SN1987A~\cite{Springmann:2024ret}, nuclear parameter oscillations~\cite{Kim:2022ype,Banerjee:2023bjc,Madge:2024aot,Fuchs:2024xvc}, neutron electric dipole moment (nEDM) oscillations~\cite{Abel:2017rtm,Roussy:2020ily,Schulthess:2022pbp}, nuclear EPV tests~\cite{Gue:2025nxq}—all induced by axion-gluon couplings—are shown as dashed lines.
-Additionally, cosmological constraints from Big Bang nucleosynthesis~\cite{Blum:2014vsa,Bouley:2022eer} and limits arising from nucleon environment backreaction~\cite{Hook:2017psm,Zhang:2021mks,Balkin:2022qer,Gomez-Banon:2024oux,Kumamoto:2024wjd} provide further restrictions on the parameter space.
+We also include a future projection from HISPEC/MODHIS, assuming a setup similar to that of Fig.~\ref{fig:constraints} but incorporating simultaneous observations of $40$ late-type stars.
+This configuration is expected to achieve comparable sensitivity at higher frequencies, providing complementary reach under conservative assumptions for the dark matter distribution.